yaskovdev/blog/source/_drafts/2024-12-05-can-we-write-complex-programs-in-push.md

 ### Finding a Way To "Debug" Push Programs

-As John Carmack explain in one of his interviews, it is very important to be able to debug our code, because our head is a "faulty interpreter."
+As John Carmack [explained](https://youtu.be/tzr7hRXcwkw?t=232) in one of his interviews, it is crucial to be able to debug your code, because your head is a "faulty interpreter."
 Unfortunately, Psh does not have a debugger.

 There is a way to mitigate this issue though: the `exec.flush` instruction.
 The instruction causes the Push interpreter to stop immediately.
 So, you can think of it as a breakpoint.

-Since Psh prints the stacks after each instruction, you can see the state of the stacks at the "breakpoint," just like in a normal debugger.
+Since Psh prints the stacks after each instruction, I could see the state of the stacks at the "breakpoint," just like in a normal debugger.

 There are limitations.
-For example, you cannot resume the program execution after hitting such a "breakpoint."
-However, I thought that I would give it a try before writing the debugger myself.
+For example, I couldn't resume the program execution after hitting such a "breakpoint."
+However, it was worth giving it a try before writing the debugger myself.

 By the way, the same `exec.flush` instruction is what I need to implement the `.` command in URM.